- Consider how you plan to use Logos regularly.

 Desktop vs Web-based Option

-Library size will determine the depth and diversity of your study.
+Library size will determine the extent and diversity of your study.
 The power of Logos lies in the ability of software features to access, sort, and organize the details associated with your indexed personal library.
 With Logos, you can quickly dive into a detailed theological topic or biblical passage study in seconds—allowing you to efficiently scan a broad range of material and focus your study.

 Do you need a big library?

 Does Logos need thousands of resources to be useful?
-Not at all, but it will limit the depth and diversity of your indexed results for passage and themed study.
+Not at all, but it will limit the depth and range of your indexed results for passage and themed study.
 Don’t be afraid by getting started small and looking for tailored resources that fit your interest and study goals.
 I’ve built my library based on package discounts, monthly sales, and selective purchases—often purchasing a deeply discounted book that is part of a series.
-I normally add 30+ resources to my library each year just by taking advantage of periodic free offerings of Logos resources and Faithlife eBooks from periodic giveaways.
+I normally add 30+ resources to my library each year just by taking advantage of periodic free offerings of Logos resources and Faithlife eBooks from recurring giveaways.

 It really depends on what you would like to do with Logos.
 For a diverse and robust library, I think a generic Silver Package is a solid option and you can expand.
 The Gold package will include the full feature set.
 The feature set details and how you plan to use the software will really drive the final decision.
 I would consult with a knowledgeable person who understands Logos and your specific goals to drill down on comparison options.